The Caffe Med is Dead. Long Live the Caffe Med!

 I’ve never approached Hate Man, but living by the 2400 block of Telegraph Avenue, you get to know the regulars.

 Hate Man is something of a legend in Berkeley.
-He left the New York Times in the late sixties to go outside, where he’s been ever since.
-He takes no help from the various services offered to the homeless, truly making it by as an independent venture and wayward philosopher.
+He left his gig as a reporter at the New York Times in the late sixties to “go outside,” and he’s been there ever since.
+He takes no help from the various services offered to the homeless, and is something of a wayward philosopher.
 He is known for Oppositionality, the idea that you should be honest and up front about the rage you’ve got in your heart, and that by expressing it to people, a space opens up where authentic being is possible.

 He does a thing called pushing, where you brace yourself up against him and push as hard as you possibly can, while he pushes as hard as he can, everybody getting the hate out and up front.

 You push good enough, he offers you a cigarette.
 It is my belief the younger street kids take advantage of this.

 I’m walking across People’s Park to try to play some basketball at the court.
 I say try because it doesn’t take long shooting, warming up, getting going, that some down-and-outer from the park comes to play or grab the ball or try and mess with you somehow.

 I set my things down.
 And like clockwork, a drifter walks up.